go-opencv/go-opencv/README.md

 #Go OpenCV binding

+## Disclaimer

-This is a fork of https://github.com/chai2010/opencv .
-At the time of the fork (Dec 9, 2013) the original project was inactive, but now it seems to be active again starting from Aug 25, 2014.
+This is a fork of [chai's go-opencv](https://github.com/chai2010/opencv).
+At the time of the fork (Dec 9, 2013) the original project was inactive, and hence I decide to host a fork on Github so people can contribute to this project easily.
+However, now it seems to be active again starting from Aug 25, 2014.
 Efforts to merge the two projects are very welcome.

 ## Install